<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 Congratulations!
 You are ready to embark on your dream bathroom renovation.
 It's an exciting time, and you will have many decisions to make.
 A threshold question is whether to install a traditional shower or engage in your long-held dream of installing a steam shower.
 Or perhaps you will decide on something in-between.

 Below is an in-depth comparison of traditional and steam showers' features and differences.
-Explore which shower type may offer you the most benefits regarding your health goals, the overall project price, and the various features included in each shower type.
+Explore which shower type may offer you the most benefits regarding your health goals, the overall project price, and the various features included in each shower.

 What is a steam shower?